sanger/traction-ui/README.md

 1. Upload manifest in SS - creates the samples in SS within the tubes copy barcodes from SS
 1. Import SS tubes in Traction UI
-1. Paste barcodes in the text box 'Import Sequencescape Tubes'
+1. Paste barcodes in the text box 'Import Sample Extraction Tubes'
     * goes gets sample meta data from SS
     * creates samples in Traction in tubes with Traction barcode
     * redirected to samples table